 Determining that TFS had been distributing “unapproved “pelvic mesh devices since around 2009, the TFS System made the list of an Import Alert barred from import into the U.S. in January 2016.
 The official reason stated by the FDA was for "Failure to Meet Device Good Manufacturing Practices."

-TFS never had complications reports entered into the MAUDE database of the FDA.
+TFS never entered adverse event complications reports entered into the MAUDE database of the FDA.

 TFS Surgical is barred from making any new supplies of the device but a recall was never issued in either country.
 That means existing supplies can still be used.